JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/project-plan.md

 # Serverless Web Application Project Plan

 ## Overview
 This project involves creating a **serverless web application** using **Flask**, **AWS Lambda**, **API Gateway**, and **DynamoDB**.
-The project is designed to give you practical hands-on experience in deploying serverless solutions on AWS while working with technologies such as **Infrastructure as Code** (IaC), **CI/CD pipelines**, and **security best practices**.
+It provides hands-on experience in deploying serverless solutions on AWS while working with technologies such as **Infrastructure as Code** (IaC), **CI/CD pipelines**, and **security best practices**.

-The goal of the project is to create a functional backend API that supports CRUD operations for user data and resources, along with a simple static frontend.
-This application will be entirely serverless, reducing management overhead and leveraging AWS's scalable and cost-efficient services.
+The objective is to build a functional backend API that supports CRUD operations for user data and resources, along with a static frontend.
+The application will be entirely serverless, minimising management overhead and leveraging AWS’s scalable, cost-effective services.

 ---
 ## Project Plan Diagram